-During this 3 month period the team experienced 146 excursions with a total of 2,271 individual sightings of more than 135 identified, local dolphins for an average of 15 dolphins per excursion.
-The 2024 annual total documented sightings were 5,079 during 449 excursions.
+During this 3 month period the team experienced 104 excursions with a total of 1,828 individual sightings of more than 135 identified, local dolphins for an average of 17.5 dolphins per excursion.
+Total documented sightings for the first 6 months of 2025 are 4,099 during 250 excursions.
+The 2024 annual total documented sightings were 5,079 during 449 excursions, averaging 11.3 dolphins per trip.
 Our 2023 total for the entire year yielded 4,763 individual, identified dolphin sightings of more than 125 local bottlenose dolphins during 434 excursions, an average of 11 dolphin sightings per trip.